-NOTE 1: It is assumed that both UEs support IMS data channel and at least one UE support avatar animation capability among the two UEs in a avatar communication session.
+NOTE 1: It is assumed that both UEs support IMS data channel and at least one UE support avatar animation capability among the two UEs in an avatar communication session.

 NOTE 2: UEs could transmit additional data using application data channel and/or audio/video to each other to support the UE centric rendering.
 The usage of those data is out of scope of this specification.